 It was the evening of December 26th.
 Normally, we’d be visiting my sister’s family on Christmas day and the gifts would have been all parceled out.
 That gathering was postponed because the flu was traveling among the nieces and nephews and their families.
 For five days the spoons and other small gifts sat in a large basket on the floor.
 That night, our kids were off doing their own things and my husband and I were just home alone when a call came.
 Friends invited us to hang out with them for the evening.
 I unplugged the tree and off we went.

 About an hour later, the vet came out and asked me what we feed her.
 I rattled off the blend of dog foods she eats.
 He said her stomach was full of odd non-dog food items.
 I asked him what kind of odd things, and he gave me a list…maraschino cherries, shrimp tails, cheese chunks, black and green olives, and an assortment of breads and assorted leavings.
-We host a large Christmas eve party and the next day take our bucket of leftovers, the kind people have picked through all night, and dump them out in the field for the crows.
+We host a large Christmas eve party and the next day take our bucket of leftovers, the kind people have picked through all night and you wouldn’t eat the next day, and dump them out in the field for the crows.
 Well, this chow hound found the pile when she was out seeing to her business.
 Most likely her bout of gluttony saved her life, and certainly saved her from surgery.
 Most of the plastic-wrapped chocolate came up.
 The plastic spoon bits were blocked in her stomach and couldn’t damage her intestines.
 The dog vomited plastic for three days — sharp and occasionally whole spoon bowls.
-A holiday bonus expense of $400 and a dog with a severe case of over-indulgence, not to mention the lack of gifts for my extended family.
+We had a holiday bonus expense of $400 and a dog with a severe case of over-indulgence, not to mention the lack of gifts for my extended family.

 Roughly four years ago, this dog ate six bars of Bavarian milk chocolate (less toxic to dogs) that she pulled right off the table.
 With wrappers!
 I could leave a steak on the table over night and she wouldn’t touch it.
 The night of the spoon debacle there was a package of beef jerky under the tree!
 She never did this sort of thing when she was a puppy.
 As an older dog, she’s clearly weighs the outcome and decides whatever trouble she gets in afterward is well worth it if chocolate is involved.
 Feast on delicious chocolate and get yelled at, feast, bad dog.
 In the end — chocolate.